 Why Strive’s Dual NCQA Accreditations Help Us Provide Great Care to Patients

-Author : Betsy Simpson, Strive Health Senior Director of Quality
+Author : Strive Health

 You might have heard a resounding virtual high five when we learned that Strive Health had earned two simultaneous three-year accreditations for our Case Management and Population Health programs from the National Committee for Quality Assurance (NCQA), an independent, not-for-profit organization dedicated to assessing and reporting on the quality of health care related plans, organizations, and programs.
 In the words of Strive Health co-founder and CEO, Chris Riopelle, “getting not one, but two simultaneous accreditations is a crowning achievement for a healthcare startup.”
 Strive Health’s Case Management Program supports kidney patients with the most complex needs.
 It’s a high-touch program supported by registered nurses.
 The goal is to progress the patient towards self-management and into a less intensive level of care.
 By addressing the patient’s most immediate and intense needs, we can slow the progression of the disease so they can achieve better quality of life.
 The goal is to graduate them out of intensive case management and place them into our less intensive population health program.